Construction Projects

 Project Description

-Maintenance paving of MRN and Non-MRN classified roads in alignment with the City’s Ageing Infrastructure Strategy and the Pavement Management System.
-The project includes the costs associated with ancillary works such as curb, gutter, road base repairs and other incidental work such as manhole adjustments, line painting and staff time.
-Annual re-paving program may also include but not be limited to the pavement component of the City’s capital water, sanitary and drainage upgrade projects.
+Maintenance paving will be conducted on Major Road Network (MRN) and Non-Major Road Network (Non-MRN) classified roads in alignment with the City’s Ageing Infrastructure Strategy and the Pavement Management System.
+The project includes the costs associated with ancillary works such as curb, gutter, road base repairs and other incidental work such as manhole adjustments and line painting.

 Location